 Enjoy the Sun Safely

-Remember: Sunny days are fun, but can be dangerous whether it's winter or summer.
-Remember to stay safe with these simple rules.
+Remember: Sunny days are fun but can be dangerous whether it’s winter or summer.
+So remember to stay safe with these simple rules.
 Cover sensitive skin and use natural sunscreen whenever possible.
 And re-apply, re-apply, re-apply!